omkarcloud/google-maps-scraper/README.md

 🌟 Get 120 Leads in 2.5 Minutes! 🤖

-Here is the corrected version of the text with improved grammar:

 ## 🌟 Overview

 **Google Maps Scraper** is the ultimate tool for scraping Google Maps listings at a speed of 120 listings per 2.5 minutes!
 The benefits that set **Google Maps Scraper** apart are:

-- **Fast Scraper**: In just 2.5 minutes, our Scraper can scrape 120 listings.
+- **Fast Scraper**: In just 2.5 minutes, our scraper can scrape 120 listings.

 - **Filter Places**: You can filter out places based on ratings, reviews, and the presence or absence of a website or phone number.